Stocks tumble as war overshadows 'fantastic' US jobs data | Business | Journal Gazette

 “The COVID recovery was in full bloom in the jobs report,” said Brian Jacobsen, senior investment strategist at Allspring Global Investments.

-“The tricky part is the future, not the past,” he said, as crude oil prices climbed back above $112 per barrel amid worries about pressure on supplies because of the Ukrainian war.
+“The tricky part is the future, not the past,” he said, as U.S. crude oil prices climbed above $115 per barrel amid worries about pressure on supplies because of the Ukrainian war.
 “Higher fuel and food costs can eat into consumers’ budgets.
 Those high costs can be a boon for oil producers and farmers, but not for everyone else.”

-The losses were widespread, with more than 80% of stocks in the S&P 500 falling.
-Among the few gainers were Chevron, Exxon Mobil and other companies that can benefit from higher oil prices.
-T

-he S&P 500 is on track for its third weekly loss in the last four, and it's down a little more than 10% from its record set early this year.
+Such concerns helped drag stocks sharply lower in the early going, though the indexes pared their losses by the end of the day.
+The S&P 500 fell 34.62 points, to 4,328.87, and is now down just less than 10% from its record set early this year.

+In the benchmark S&P 500, more than 60% of stocks fell, with technology and financial companies weighing down the index the most.
+Apple fell 1.8% and JPMorgan Chase slid 2.8%.

+Among the gainers were utilities, health care stocks and companies that can benefit from higher oil prices.
+Occidental Petroleum vaulted 17.6% for the biggest gain in the index.

 Trading on the Moscow exchange, after briefly opening Monday, has remained closed throughout the week.
 The value of Russia’s ruble continues to hover below a penny after plunging about 30% since the middle of last week.